Nurseries in London: Providing Proof of Allergy for Enrollment

 • Before key transitions such as moving from nursery to primary school, when a new care plan may be needed

 Any decision to retest should ideally be guided by advice from a healthcare professional who can assess whether retesting is appropriate based on the child's history.
-For more information about paediatric allergy testing, see our dedicated guide.

 London Context: Navigating Nursery Allergy Policies